 Keep it wider/more voluminous near the face to draw attention to your best features.
 Try Bumble and bumble Curl Defining Cream ($16) to replicate the look.

 Going for a shoulder-length chop?
 Ask for layered, wispy ends—the blonde hue takes the look to the next level.

 Keep your ringlets bouncy and fresh (and give them some extra height) with a layered 'do like Jasmine Sanders' style.

 It's no secret we're obsessed with both bobs and shag haircuts—and when you combine 'em (and add some bangs)?
 Yes, please.
 But remember to do your research if you're getting a major chop like this.
-"Be aware that shorter bangs require maintenance and attention, and they're on your face everyday," says Johnson.
+"Be aware that shorter bangs require maintenance and attention, and they're on your face everyday," says Johnston.
 "You want them to frame your face and showcase your features."

 If you're rocking your natural texture on a day-to-day basis, choppy layers like this (and cute hair accessories!) should make styling a breeze.

 This pastel root fade is major—but we can't take our eyes off the sultry volume achieved here by adding layers.
 "Removing hair to create layers creates less density, so finding the appropriate balance for your hair type is important," Johnston says.
 "Sometimes it's more about styling to create fullness."
 (And you can rock the extra-full look even after you leave the salon chair by picking a great hairspray.)

 The strawberry hue is the star here—and yes, we fully support experimenting with color when you make the chop—but we also appreciate the flawless styling execution.
 The wispy bangs and face-framing pieces are on-point.

 The best layers blend in and aren't immediately noticeable.
 (We call it the no-layers layers look.)
 We love how subtly they're done here on this sleek, chin-grazing bob.